BRVC-ORG/Prospectus/README.md

 29 September

+- Harvard University's Division of Continuing Education (Extension School) continuance of its use of wheat bushels within its logo as a form of currency for tuition is an interesting thought-provoker, historically-speaking.
+So is the United Nation's wheat-/laurel-looking logo.
+Why are we not to think of things from a satellite's perspective?

 - HoneyPotlatch

     - A scenario in which two individuals, parties, et cetera decide to use their mutual exploits to work together, instead of taking the 'traditional route' of escalation for history's sake